 I was curious about the road condition of FSRs leading to Meager Creek / Harrison Hut / Pemberton Icecap.
 So I decided to go take a look.
-Well, not quite to the hut, but to the hot spring.
+Well, not quite to the hut, but to the pools.

-In short, (1) the Lilloet South FSR is partially plowed; (2) the snow travel was annoying and time-consuming; (3) the new Meager South FSR is currently sketchy between Km 25 and 27; (4) there’s (at least) a bear in the hot spring area.
+In short, (1) the Lilloet South FSR is partially plowed; (2) the snow travel was annoying and time-consuming; (3) the new Meager South FSR is currently sketchy between Km 25 and 27; (4) there’s (at least) a bear in the pool area.

 I parked at the km 2 gate on Friday around noon.
 I found a worker for the logging company, who was fixing a big excavator of some sort.
 He told that the road was plowed to km 12 or so and that they start working on fixing the road starting on Monday after (April 15).
 I’m not sure which road/branch he was referring, but a lot of things seems to be happening around km 12, on a branch emerging from there towards the hill.